-Listed as 8/10 do to age only and the fact the it takes little longer to load up do to the Signature Edition Mod!
+Listed as 8/10 do to age only and it could benefit from a new drive unit!
 Cosmetically it is really 9/10.
 It could benefit from a new drive unit do to age.

 Buyer paysthe 2.9% + $.30 Pay Pal Fees and Shipping Cost!
-SEE OTHER ADS
+ALSO SEE OTHER ADS

 Here is just one of many outstanding reviews on this masterpiece.

 (3 decade’s worth) but I'm clearly a newbie to AudioKarma and I would like to share my experience with my new McIntosh MVP871 upgraded by The Upgrade Company to their